Call Today 310-453-1234

 You’ve probably noticed that back pain comes and goes for many people.
 Back pain may be worse on some days and better on others.
 And when back pain is chronic, it continually comes back.
 Why does the pain always come back?
 If the underlying instability problem is not addressed, then the pain medications and anti-inflammatories only touch the symptoms of pain and inflammation.
 They do not repair the instability and abnormal motion in the vertebrae.

-What About Pain Medications?
-Are They the Best Treatment for Low Back Pain?
+Why Aren’t Pain Medications One of the Best Treatments for Low Back Pain?

 There is also a subset of patients that have been prescribed narcotic pain relievers.
 Do these help long-term?
 The Journal of Osteopathic Medicine says, “Long-term opioid use (more than 12 months) patients had a worse disability, physical function, fatigue, and other pain-related problems including the earlier onset of sleep disturbance.”(2) As you can see, opioids do not help long-term, but rather increase disability.